-This Treasury Circular outlines the accounting treatment for long service leave, annual leave and related on-costs applicable to NSW public sector agencies (including Statutory State Owned Corporations) for financial years ending on or after 30 June 2018.
-This Circular withdraws and supersedes Treasury Circular TC15-09 Accounting for Long Service Leave and Annual Leave.
+This Circular outlines the accounting treatment for long service leave, annual leave and related on-costs for financial years ending on or after 30 June 2021.
+This Circular applies to GSF agencies and does not apply to universities and their controlled entities.
+It withdraws and supersedes the previous Treasury Circular TC18-13 with the same title.